Szechuan six-piece STOLEN are part of a new generation of Chinese artists combining East and West.

-Liang Yi, the growly charismatic lead singer of STOLEN said to The Electricity Club in 2018: “It is our basic principle to try and separate our sound from other music.
+Liang Yi, the growly charismatic lead singer of STOLEN said in 2018: “It is our basic principle to try and separate our sound from other music.
 We can let others hear our influence, but we don’t want to become a ‘copy shop’ ourselves!
 We are trying to inspire others to join us and create our own Sino-sound.”

 And while STOLEN have successfully toured and played festivals in their homeland, they had ambitions to take their music to Europe.

 Bernard Sumner had already declared his enthusiasm for them on the NEW ORDER website in 2018: “STOLEN are a young Chinese electronic band trying to carve out their own unique sound in a sometimes overwhelming environment of commercial ‘junk music’.
 I think this is a brave new album from STOLEN and I commend their efforts to shape the future sound of China.”